-I’m a research and teaching assistant (PostDoc) at the
+I was a research and teaching assistant (PostDoc) at the

 Heidelberg University, in the